mcecode/windows-dotfiles/README.md

 # Windows Dotfiles

-This repository contains the dotfiles that I use to set up a development environment on Windows using the following software:
+This repository contains the dotfiles that I use to set up a development environment on Windows using the following:

 - [Visual Studio Code](https://code.visualstudio.com) (VSC), as the main editor
 - [Vim](https://www.vim.org), as the secondary editor